Why this project is important to you

 Access to the foreshore and Brighton Beach will be maintained at all times

-Works will take place, Sunday to Friday - no works will be undertaken on weekends unless in an emergency.
+Works will take place, Sunday evening to early Saturday morning - no works will be undertaken during the day on weekends unless in an emergency.

 We have been working closely with Bicycle Network and Bayside City Council to develop solutions to best interface with cyclists and pedestrians.